Nā Pali Coast ʻOhana

 If not, they will generally appear as boxes or question marks.

-ʻokina and kahakō correctly.
+display the ʻokina and kahakō correctly.

 If you do not see a single open quote mark